slotix/dbconvert-streams-website/docs/targets/translate-ddl.md

 # {{ $frontmatter.title }}

+DBConvert Streams supports heterogeneous data migration, allowing you to migrate data between source and target databases that are not the same type.

+The tool automatically selects the closest available data types in the target database, ensuring that data is loaded most efficiently
 The database and schema specified in the stream target configuration are automatically created when a stream starts.

-Before transferring actual data from the source database to the target, tables with the same structures must be mapped in both the source and destination databases.

 DBConvert Streams can convert `CREATE Table` DDL statements between different dialects, eliminating the need for manual type conversion between MySQL and Postgres databases.
 The software creates corresponding tables with the same structure in the target database for each table specified in the source database configuration.